 When adding sump to existing tank the size of the aquarium cabinet may preclude some ready-made sumps in some instances.
 Custom made sumps are an option in those cases.

 Depending on the type of sump you have and your skills as a plumber, two options exist for your return pump.
-A submersible pump like the one shown above is the easiest option.
+A submersible pump is the easiest option.
 These types of pumps generally come boxed with fittings for some common sizes vinyl tubing (tubing is available at your home center).
 Whatever pump you choose, you should strongly consider a controllable DC-powered return pump for sake of efficiency, economical power consumption, and relatively silent operation.

 The second pump option is the external pump.
-External pumps are most suitable to large and/or more complex aquariums.
+External pumps are most suitable to large and/or more complex aquariums with custom PVC plumbing.
 The main advantage of the external pump is that they dissipate heat produced by the pump into the air instead of into your reef tank.
 This is a key advantage for those who struggle with high aquarium temperatures.

 Very generically, you will need a pump that has a flow-rate of at about twice the volume of your system in GPH (gallons per hour).
 Without taking into account any specifics of your system, this will give you between 1.5-2 turn-overs per hour.
 Where all the water in the system flows through the system up to two times per hour.
 (In reality it will be much less than this, but for sake of simplicity, I digress.)